Cyber-Chic/nasa/README.md

 <br>
 <br>
 # Results: NASA's Official Website
 To view my results visit NASA's Exoplanet Watch Results page.
 Next click on any exoplanet listed above and search for my AAVSO code which is: MANBA.
 From there you can access the light curves I have generated.
 Instructions on how to access my results are included on their page under "Find your light curve!"
 Please note that their results are not updated daily.
-If you are unable to locate an exoplanet, check again at a later date.
+If you are unable to locate an exoplanet, check back at a later date.
 https://exoplanets.nasa.gov/exoplanet-watch/results/
 <br>
 # Additional Findings: American Association of Variable Star Observers (AAVSO)
 1. To view my light curves, reports and additional data visit the AAVSO website.
-Next search for either an exoplanet I've listed above or for my Observers code which is: MANBA (Login required): https://apps.aavso.org/exosite <br><br>
+Next search for my Observers Code (MANBA): <br>https://apps.aavso.org/exosite <br><br>
-2. To view my AAVSO member profile visit here (no login required): https://www.aavso.org/users/account4537volunteer
+2. To view my AAVSO member profile visit here:<br> https://www.aavso.org/users/account4537volunteer

 # About Me
 1. I conduct citizen research for multiple projects via Zoonivere.
 Some of them are also sponsored by NASA.
 My favorite projects and data samples can be found here: